data report

 Europe had about 600,000 towers in 2023, according to TowerXchange (2024).
 The region is characterized by high mobile penetration, strong towerco presence (e.g., Cellnex) and regulatory pressure for infrastructure sharing.

-IEA (2024) reports that the EU invested around USD 60–70 billion in grids in 2023, with a growing share for transmission upgrades and cross‑border interconnectors.
+IEA (2025) reports that the European Union invested around USD 55 billion in grids in 2024, with a growing share for transmission upgrades and cross‑border interconnectors.

 SOLAR TODO can support European customers with specialized tower designs for multi‑tenant loads, rooftop structures and integrated energy storage, as well as smart traffic and security systems leveraging tower sites.